Chester Morris: Illness and death

 In mid-1968, Morris starred opposite Barbara Britton in the touring production of Where Did We Go Wrong?.
 After the production wrapped, he returned to his home in Manhattan, where his health began to decline.
 Morris was later diagnosed with stomach cancer.

 Despite his declining health, Morris began work on what was his last film role, as Pop Weaver in the biographical drama The Great White Hope (1970).
 The film was released after his death.
 After filming wrapped, Morris joined the stage production of The Caine Mutiny Court Martial at the Bucks County Playhouse in New Hope, Pennsylvania.

 On September 11, 1970, Lee R. Yopp, the producer and director of Caine, was scheduled to have lunch with Morris.
-After Yopp could not reach Morris by phone at his motel room, he went to Morris' room, where he found the actor's body lying on the floor.
-The county coroner attributed Morris' death to an overdose of barbiturates.
+After Yopp could not reach Morris by phone at his motel room, he went to Morris's room, where he found the actor's body lying on the floor.
+The county coroner attributed Morris's death to an overdose of barbiturates.
 His remains were cremated and scattered over a German river.

 Personal life

 Morris was married twice.
 He first married Suzanne Kilbourne on November 8, 1926.
 They had two children, John Brooks and Cynthia.
 Kilbourne was granted an interlocutory divorce in November 1939 which was finalized on November 26, 1940.

 On November 30, 1940, Morris married socialite Lillian Kenton Barker at the home of actor Frank Morgan.
 They had a son, Kenton, born in 1944.
-The couple remained married until Morris' death in 1970.
+The couple remained married until Morris's death in 1970.